p-zalejko/service-discovery-intro/slides.md

 [read this: Client cache refresh + LoadBalancer refresh](https://github.com/spring-cloud/spring-cloud-netflix/issues/373#issuecomment-110331739)

 Note:
-ribbon has a cache
+* ribbon is a load balancer - it has a cache
-eureka client has a cache
+* eureka client is a "source" of the service list - it has a cache
-ribbon calls eureka client :-) caches are not sychronized! refresh can take event 30s+30s = 1min!
+* ribbon calls eureka client :-)
+* caches are not sychronized! refresh can take event 30s+30s = 1min!

 ---